andy5995/vs-fltk/docs/for-developers.md

 The file format is just a simple csv with horizontal tabs as separator of fields and newlines for rows.
 The order is *key*, *value* & *timestamp*.

 `vs::globals::debug` should not be confused with the ordinary logging functions which are also exposed in similar ways, but which are generally contextual and they mostly output to `stdout`.

+## Environment Variables
+They are frequently used for both *benchmarks* and *tests*.
+They can also be useful for the developer while testing new functionality, so they have been all covered in [here](./env-vars.md) for reference.